10 – Wonderful World

 Simply put, Art Garfunkel’s recording of “All I Know” is one of the most beautiful recordings ever released.
 Every aspect of this stunning song is among the greatest songs ever released.
 The song’s melody, chord changes, and heartwarming lyrics are as heavenly as it gets.
 The strings wrap around Art Garfunkel’s gorgeous voice like loving angels.
 And, of course, there’s the voice of Art Garfunkel and his breathtaking performance of the song that is easily the best of his career.
 Songwriter Jimmy Webb composed so many great songs throughout his career.
 “All I Know” is easily one of his best.

 The song “All I Know” was released on the Angel Clare album.
 The album was released in 1973.
 This was Art Garfunkel’s first studio album after the breakup of Simon & Garfunkel.
 “All I Know” was the first single released from the album.
 It is the highest-charting song of Art Garfunkel’s solo career on the Billboard Hot 100.
 Only “My Little Town,” which we mentioned before, charted as high, but of course, that song included Paul Simon.
-The song “All I Know” was a hit on the US Billboard Hot 100, peaking at number nine.
+The song “All I Know” reached number nine on the US Billboard Hot 100.
 However, the song would sail on its wings to number one on the US Billboard Adult Contemporary Charts.

-The song “All I Know,” was also a number one hit on the Canadian Adult Contemporary Charts.
-In the U.S. the song also hit number six on the U.S. Cash Box Top 100.
-On the Australian ARIA Music Sales Charts the song hit number thirty six.
-The song was a hit in New Zealand reaching the number seventeen spot.
+The song “All I Know” was also a number-one hit on the Canadian Adult Contemporary Charts.
+In the U.S., the song also hit number six on the U.S. Cash Box Top 100.
+On the Australian ARIA Music Sales Charts, the song hit number thirty-six.
+The song was a hit in New Zealand, reaching number 17.
 One of our other favorite versions of the song was recorded by Linda Ronstadt and Jimmy Webb on the 2010 album Just Across The River.

 Read More: Top 10 Simon & Garfunkel Songs